velovision/rearview/README.md

 # Usage

-A deployed Rearview unit creates a Wifi hotspot called: `Velovision Rearview`, and runs an HTTP server at
+A deployed Rearview unit creates a Wifi hotspot called: `Velovision Rearview`, and runs an HTTP server.

-We can use `curl` from a Mac or Linux computer connected to the Wifi hotspot.
+We can use `curl` from a Mac or Linux computer connected to the Wifi hotspot to test out Rearview's HTTP control interface.
 Replace the curly bracket items by referring to the table below.
 ```
 curl -X {HTTP Method} http://{IP}:{Port}/{Path}
 ```